Kriya Yoga Logo and banner

 Note that in some schools such as the Self Realisation Fellowship (SRF), Paramahansa Yogananda introduced a mandatory one year remote course on basic Vedic philosophy as well as some physical energisation exercises, to be completed, before receiving 1st Kriya instruction.
 He also modified the technique to suit the largely sedentary American audience of the 1960s and 70s.
 I cannot comment further on how the SRF teaches.

-• Many techniques contain dozens of different "meditations".
+Many techniques contain dozens of different "meditations".
 There is a meditation for feeling happy, for physical health, for anxiety etc. and new ones are added regularly.
-For example take at look at the Art of Living, Calm or Headspace apps and you will be overloaded with long lists of meditations to choose from.
+For example take at look at the Calm or Headspace apps and you will be overloaded with long lists of meditations to choose from.
 These are not meditation techniques; they are auto-suggestion and relaxation techniques.

 In Kriya, there is only the technique, the practice and the ongoing support.
 There are no rules of behaviour and the books that Kriyabans typically read are well established scriptures and books based on the same.

-Kriya by comparison is just Kriya because it is ONLY focused on spirituality.
-The benefits of Kriya spring from the depth of your soul, because Kriya progressively bypasses the mind and the emotions.
-The idea is to live your unique, individual life in a fulfilling manner, not for you to adopt a "new-age" lifestyle.
+Kriya is ONLY focused on spirituality.
+Kriya progressively bypasses the mind and the emotions.
+The idea is to live your life in a fulfilling manner without having to join a movement.